borntofrappe/game-development/Utils/Timer/README.md

 ### keyValuePair

 `keyValuePair` stores the individual fields which need to be modified.
-For every set of key-value pairs.
+For every set of key-value pairs initialize a table.

 ```lua
 for key, value in pairs(keyValuePairs) do